J10Official/MFTTradeHomes/README.md

 ---

-## Salient Features

-### 1. Mathematically guaranteed no look-ahead bias
-All price lookups are centralized in a single function: `data/market_state.resample_to_seconds`.
-It uses `pd.merge_asof(direction='backward')` — for each canonical second T, only ticks with `timestamp ≤ T` can influence the price.
-There is no way to accidentally introduce look-ahead bias without explicitly bypassing this function.
-This is not a comment in the code; it is enforced by the data structure.

-### 2. 60× performance via numpy hot-loop engineering
-The 1-second cadence produces 23,400 loop iterations per trading day.
-Naively using `series.loc[ts]` (pandas O(log n) datetime index lookup) for every tick made the full run take 3–4 hours.
-We profiled the bottleneck, identified that all data is already aligned to a regular integer grid after resampling, and switched to pre-converting every `pd.Series` to a `np.ndarray` once per day — then using `arr[i]` throughout the hot loop.
-Result: **8 seconds per day** instead of 8 minutes.
-The full November 2022 run at 1s resolution now takes ~4 minutes.

-### 3. Memory-aware data loading (1.6 GB → 40 MB)
-Real NSE data has 100–600 option files per underlier per day.
-Loading everything would require ~1.6 GB of RAM and make a laptop run impractical.
-The loader computes the current ATM price from the futures file first, then loads only the **ATM ± 10 strike window** needed by the strategy (~44 files).
-The entire simulation runs in ~40 MB.
-The window is configurable, and disabling it (to load all strikes) is one env var.

-### 4. SHA-256 keyed parquet cache with checkpoint/resume
-Every parameter that affects output (timestep, costs, tie-break, date range, strategy) is hashed into a single cache key.
-Identical reruns are instant.
-If a run is interrupted mid-month (e.g. on 2 GB of real data), the checkpoint saves completed `(underlier, date)` pairs and trade records to parquet.
-On restart, already-processed days are skipped without recomputation.
-This is the difference between a script and a system.

-### 5. Pluggable strategy architecture
-Adding a new strategy requires one file and one method — `generate_signals(context: MarketContext) → List[Order]`.
-The engine, cache, analytics, CLI, and tuner all work with it automatically.
-The strategy receives only an immutable `MarketContext` snapshot: it cannot access raw data, the future, or the live portfolio object (only a read-only copy).
-This constraint is what makes the framework safe and the strategy testable in isolation.

-### 6. Hyperparameter tuner with overfitting detection
-The tuner (grid search and random search) splits the date range into train / test halves, runs each parameter combination on both, and raises an explicit overfitting flag when test PnL degrades by more than 50% relative to train.
-This is the standard protection against curve-fitting — a metric that is almost never implemented in academic backtests.
-Results include per-trial PnL, Sharpe, overfitting flag, and a recommended configuration (best test PnL, even if train is lower).

-### 7. Full analytics suite
-Six chart types are generated automatically after every run: cumulative PnL, daily PnL bars, a three-panel intraday sample (futures + ATM strike step, MTM PnL, roll markers), roll frequency histogram, ATM premium decay by time-of-day (theta visualization), and running drawdown.
-Alongside them: a per-second event log and per-trade execution log, both in parquet for efficient downstream analysis.

----

 ## Results — November 2022, Real NSE Tick Data

 Full-month backtest: NIFTY + BANKNIFTY, 1 November – 30 November 2022, **1-second timestep** (945,042 simulated ticks, zero transaction costs).